Blue Cruise Routes to Take From Marmaris

 As the largest harbour in Turkey, there are plenty of options for your Blue Cruise from Marmaris.
 Many cruises either begin or end in Marmaris, providing an ideal opportunity to explore this coastal town before or after embarking on your Mediterranean adventure.
 It is a bustling port town and has much to offer in the new centre as well as the old town that surrounds the castle.
 Cruises depart and arrive daily and your options are limitless, particularly if you might be considering a chartered blue voyage for your private group.
 However, there are plenty of cabin cruises also available with predetermined routes that explore many of the following destinations.

 Marmaris to Fethiye to Marmaris

-Before turning around to return to Marmaris, this route makes a stop in Fethiye, famous as a mid-size port town with bustling markets, ancient Lycian rock tombs, and a beautiful harbor promenade.
+Before turning around to return to Marmaris, this route makes a stop in Fethiye, famous as a mid-size port town with bustling markets, ancient Lycian rock tombs, and a beautiful harbour promenade.
 Be sure to enjoy a meal at the local fish market where fresh fish of any kind can be prepared to order.
-On your return to Marmaris, you will have the chance to island hop and explore the natural beauty that the Yassica islands and Domuz island have to offer.
+On your return to Marmaris, you will have the chance to island-hop and explore the natural beauty that the Yassica islands and Domuz island have to offer.

 Marmaris to Datca to the Greek Islands